-The Servicer may grant and make in respect of the Loan Agreements, payments suspension, moratoria deferrals, amortisation plans rescheduling, debt forgiveness, forbearance, payment holidays, losses, charge offs, amendment or adjustments (including to the interest rate), settlement agreements with the Borrowers and other asset performance remedies against the Borrowers, in each case, provided that and insofar as (i) any such actions is (a) compliant with and contemplated by the Servicer's clear and consistent documented customary business procedures in effect from time to time and (b) aimed at maximising the collection and/or recovery of the Receivables, and (ii) in case of amortisation plan rescheduling, the rescheduling does not cause an extension of the final repayment date of the relevant Receivable beyond the first Payment Date of third year preceding the Final Maturity Date.
-Without prejudice to the above, the Servicer shall be permitted to change those customary business procedures from time to time in its own discretion.>>.
+The Servicer may grant and make in respect of the Loan Agreements, payments suspension, moratoria deferrals, amortisation plans rescheduling, debt forgiveness, forbearance, payment holidays, losses, charge offs, amendment or adjustments (including to the interest rate), settlement agreements with the Borrowers and other asset performance remedies against the Borrowers, in each case, provided that and insofar as (i) any such actions is (a) compliant with and contemplated by the Servicer's clear and consistent documented customary business procedures in effect from time to time and (b) aimed at maximising the collection and/or recovery of the Receivables, and (ii) in case of amortisation plan rescheduling, the rescheduling does not cause an extension of the final repayment date of the relevant Receivable beyond the first Payment Date of the second year preceding the Final Maturity Date.
+Without prejudice to the above, the Servicer shall be permitted to change those customary business procedures from time to time in its own discretion.
+Any material changes to such customary business procedure will be notified without delay by means of the Inside Information and Significant Event Report.>>.